About the team

 Excellently placed just 5 minutes from the A30 at Honiton, 5 minutes from the M5, Junction 28 Cullompton, and only 30 minutes form the centre of Exeter, The Drewe Arms will take you back to a time we remember with happy nostalgia – traditionally family run, offering classic pub style food supported by a daily changing selection of specials to whet your appetite.

 Nestled in the foot of the Blackdown Hills, the area is a magnet for walkers and the team welcome all: well behaved children and dogs included!
-Open 7 days a week from midday to 11pm (Sundays midday until 10.30pm), food is served weekdays from 12noon-3pm and 6-9pm, with food available all day on weekends
+Open 7 days a week from midday to 11pm (Sundays and Mondays midday until 9pm), food is served Tuesday to Saturday from 12noon-2.45pm and 6-8.45pm, and Sunday from 12noon to 3.45pm – no food is served on Mondays.

 What are your opening hours?